What It’s Like To Travel In Germany During COVID-19 – Estimated reading time: 17 minutes

 Making A Train Booking With Deutsche Bahn

-As mentioned above, I booked a train to Hamburg as it’s the most comfortable, safest, and environmentally friendly way to travel in Germany right now.
+As mentioned above, I booked a train to Hamburg as it’s the most comfortable, safest, and environmentally friendly way to travel in Germany.
 I chose an ICE train with no transfers included, which helped to minimize any contact points along the way.
 I also booked a quiet car in an open saloon as the thought of sharing a closed compartment with strangers is not in any way appealing during this time.

 One of the cool things when you book is that you can see an indicator of how busy the route is and book accordingly.
 I purposely chose a train that wasn’t so crowded to further avoid any unnecessary contact with people.
 I also made a seat reservation and was able to select a seat that was not close to other people.
 As Deutsche Bahn is desperate for business right now, I was even able to book first class for only about €20 more!
 The cars are more spacious, you get free coffee, and the cars tend to be less crowded.